vedabojar/FlaGs-Visualisation/README.md

 ## How to Install and Run the Project

 Downloading the script with its corresponding file/s in a shared directory should be enough to run and display the results locally.
 Some dependencies, such as dash_bio might need to be downloaded in order to run the interactive_dash.py script.

 1. The matplotlib.py will display the results using matplotlib viewing window once the code is run.
+Run command: '''python3 ./image.py'''
 2. The semi-interactive_html.py script will open a HTML server to display results.
 3. The interactive_dash.py script requires a server to run, running it locally requires opening a link (http://127.0.0.1:8050/) pasted at the top of the script to open the results in the interactive dashboard.